AwesomeLawson/local-tiktok/README.md

 ### **Loading your TikTok library into the application**
 Copy and paste the HTML from the Getting Started step into the file called tiktok-favorites.html.

+### **Use your API Key**
+Open download-videos.js and look for PUT YOUR API KEY HERE and replace that with the mix of letters and numbers from RapidAPI Hub.

 ### **Running the Applicaiton Script**